 Factors that Affects App Development Costs

-Mobile applications can in a variety of sizes, shapes, colors and functionalities.
+Mobile applications come in a variety of sizes, shapes, colors, and functionalities.
 There are a TON of moving parts at play, and every single one of them impacts the cost.

 The primary factors influencing development costs include: